zetalex/genesys2_PERTE_vivado/docs/guion_sesion_2.md

 petalinux-devtool finish fs-boot <absolute route to the project>/project-spec/meta-user
 ```
 8. Now, inside `project-spec/meta-user/recipes-bsp/fs-boot`, there should be a .patch file for each commit file you made.
 Find in the following link an example of a [patch file](https://github.com/Xilinx/embeddedsw/commit/08ebf27b381f3f21a9e961363d3a9505e3d49a21.patch)

 ## Coding applications in Vitis
 AMD provides an Integrated Development Environment (IDE) for their FPGA solutions, where all the tools needed for building and debugging software are included.
-This software is called Vitis and, from 2023.2 onwards, Vitis Unified IDE.
-This latest version of Vitis is based on Visual Studio Code interface but specially made for the AMD products.
+This software is called Vitis.

 In this section, you will code an application for the Microblaze CPU that you built in the previous session.
 The statement is as follows: